 You cannot smoke or vape anything on an Amtrak train.
 Even with a medical permit, you cannot transport marijuana.

 Additionally, Amtrak does not permit smoking and vaping inside any Amtrak station.
-And outside of the train station, you need to be away from the station’s door and those of the train.
+Outside the train station, you must be away from the station’s and the train’s doors.

 As stated before, there are smoke breaks along long-distance routes, and not every stop is a smoke stop.